chibisnorlax/acnhbeginners/walkthrough/day 2.md

 Welcome to day 2 of the game!
 By now, your player has woken up from their sleep, and the game is now synced to **real-time**.
 You should have completed the following:
 - Placed your tent and your villagers' tents.
-- Paid off your first loan.
+- Paid off your first loan and upgraded to an actual house.
 - Learned how to craft DIY items.
 - Given 5 critters to Tom Nook and placed Blathers' tent.